Direct comparison

 Watermark Support

-Built-in watermarking.
-Upload once, watermarks appear in gallery, downloads are clean.
-Perfect for proofing workflows.
+SendPhoto: Built-in watermarking.
+Upload once, watermarks appear in the gallery, and you can turn them off for collections when finals are ready.
+Better fit for proofing workflows.

 Portfolio Showcase